kallemahendhar/QR-Code-generator/README.md

 The URL you want to convert into a QR code

-Example:

-Enter the URL to generate QR code: https://chat.openai.com QR code generated and saved as qrcode.png

 A file named qrcode.png will be saved in your project folder.